U-571 (film): Plot

-Trigger uses an air hose to breathe inside the flooded compartment.
-He closes the air valve to the stern tube, but finds a second leak, which he can't reach.
-The crew realizes that Wassner, despite being shackled, is using Morse Code to tap out a signal that the submarine had been captured, so Hirsch kills him.
-U-571 surfaces heavily damaged and begins to flood, unable to fire its last torpedo.
-The pursuing destroyer fires with its main guns: the damage pins Trigger's legs when he is beyond reach of the air hose.
-Unable to turn back, he manages to close the valve just before he drowns.
-Tyler orders Tank to fire the torpedo; the destroyer is unable to take evasive action and is sunk.
-As the crew sighs in relief, Tank reports Trigger's death.
-However, the submarine has taken severe damage, and so the crew abandons it with the Enigma in their possession.
-They watch U-571 as it slips beneath the waves once and for all.
-They are eventually spotted and rescued from their lifeboat by a US Navy PBY Catalina flying boat.
+Trigger uses an air hose to breathe inside the flooded compartment and closes the air valve to the stern tube, but finds a second leak that is out of reach.
+When Wassner is discovered signalling in Morse Code, Hirsch bludgeons him to death.
+U-571 surfaces, unable to fire her last torpedo.
+The pursuing destroyer fires with her main guns and Trigger's leg's are hit, pinning him beyond reach of the air hose.
+He closes the valve before he drowns and Tyler orders Tank to fire the torpedo.
+The destroyer is unable to evade it and is sunk.
+The heavily damaged submarine is abandoned and sinks.
+The crew is rescued, with the Enigma still in their possession, by a US Navy PBY Catalina flying boat.